The Law Shop is now closed. Please click here to find out more.

 In a survey by the Forum of Private Business, it was found that an astonishing 88% of businesses had experienced problems with their most important customers paying them on time.
 With a quarter of small businesses collapsing as a result of late payments, this is clearly a massive obstacle to overcome if you want your business to be a success.

 It is important to bear in mind that if no acknowledgement or payment has been made by the debtor within six years, the debt will become unenforceable under the Limitations Act, meaning you cannot take legal action to recover it.
-If you are concerned that this may happen, we offer a useful Acknowledgement of Debt document which you can use to get your debtor to acknowledge the money owed in order to ensure you do not lose out.

 There are several traits in the behavior of potentially tardy customers that should set alarm bells ringing should you notice them.
 These include: